kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-03-404-not-found.md

   >**TIP:** Name of the VirtualService consists of the name of the API Rule and a random suffix.

 Sometimes Oathkeeper Maester controller stops reconciling Rules on long-living clusters.
 This can result in random `404 Not Found` responses, because Oathkeeper does not contain Rules reflecting the actual state of the cluster.
 A simple restart of the Pod resolves the issue, but you might want to verify if that is the issue you have encountered.
-To do so:
+To do so, follow these steps:

 1. Fetch all Oathkeeper Pods' names: